Saas has zero user

 Watch who responds.
 Watch who DMs you.
 Those people are your first conversations, not your first customers.
 The difference matters.
 You're not selling yet.
 You're learning.
 Ask them what they've tried, what's frustrating them, what they'd pay to fix.
 Their language becomes your marketing copy.
 Their frustrations become your feature priorities.

-Then, once you've had five of those conversations, you'll know enough to write a post that actually describes your product in a way that resonates.
-That post will perform differently than your first one because it'll use real language from real people, not the words you assumed would work.
+Then, once you've had five of those conversations, you'll know enough to write a post that describes your product in a way that resonates.
+That post will perform differently than your first one because it'll use language from people who have the problem, not the words you assumed would work.

-What to Do in Your First Two Weeks With No Users
+What Should I Do in My First Two Weeks With No Users?

 Days 4 through 6: Pick your single best channel.
 Look at where your ideal user spends time.
 Join that community.
 Spend two days reading, not posting.
 Understand the tone, the common complaints, the questions people ask.
 You're doing recon.